ucdavis-ice/UrbanFootprintCurriculum/installation.rst

         password = '<Password>'
       )

-Edit the host = and database = to point to 'localhost', and the name of your staging database resepectively (so they may look like the example above)
+Edit the host = and database = to point to 'localhost', and the name of your staging database respectively (so they may look like the example above)

 And then commit our changes to git.
 ::